ManuCutillas/ngx-responsive/README.md

 `responsive-directives-angular2` provides the following features:
  - Directives detecting states according to standard measures in bootstrap: lg / md / sm / xs
  - Directives that detect three states according to the type of device screens.
+ - NEW: Multiple combinations of states bootstrap.
+ - NEW: Custom sizes detector.
+ - NEW: Show and hide options
  - Written for the latest release of Angular 2 in typescript.

 # How to start